useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 # Logs

-Here you can see all the logs that were recorded on the server.
+Here, you can see all the logs that were recorded on the server.

 ![Logs Page](images/OPD/OPD_logs_with_filter.png)